Chessie (sea monster): Environmental icon

 Chessie, as an environmental icon for the Chesapeake Bay, was used by the U.S. Fish and Wildlife Service for its educational coloring book in 1986, Chessie: A Chesapeake Bay Story.
 The coloring book focuses on the Chesapeake Bay and protecting its resources.
 A second coloring book, Chessie Returns was published in 1991.
+This follow-up book is a prequel that assumes that the monster is female.

 In the 1980s, Chessie became a symbol for environmental advocacy in Maryland.
 Illustrations of the monster in newspapers and government publications, accompanying articles about environmental issues, gave the monster a friendly appearance.
 Eric Cheezum wrote, in Discovering Chessie: Waterfront, Regional Identity, and the Chesapeake Bay, "The friendliness of the monster, too, could not help but convey the sense that the Bay was a harmless victim of pollution."

 Popular culture

 A manatee rescued from the Chesapeake's cold water in October 1994 was nicknamed “Chessie” before it was returned to Florida.
 In 1995, Chessie the manatee swam back to the Chesapeake Bay, then swam up to Rhode Island, being tracked by a satellite tag on its fluke.
 Manatees are unusual so far from Florida but this one has revisited the Chesapeake several times since then.
 Chessie was photographed in the Patapsco River in 2010 (unconfirmed) and again near the shore of Calvert County on July 12, 2011 (confirmed by U.S. Geological Survey biologists).

 A statue of the Chesapeake monster advertised the entrance to the now closed Ripley's Believe It or Not! museum in Baltimore's Inner Harbor area.
 According to a company spokesperson, Chessie was chosen for the facade because it is "very much a myth of the area".

 The Cambridge, Maryland-based RAR Brewing features Chessie on many of the beer cans produced by the brewery.

-The minor league baseball team Bowie Baysox has a green monster mascot named Louie, whose design is based on the Chesapeake Bay Monster.
+The minor league baseball team Chesapeake Baysox has a green monster mascot named Louie, whose design is based on the Chesapeake Bay Monster.